Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/backup.md

 # Creating a Backup

-The following guide expects that your Steam and Wallpaper Engine are installed in `C:\Program Files (x86)\Steam\`, if you have installed your Steam / Wallpaper Engine somewhere else, be sure to check in these locations.
+The following guide expects that your Steam and Wallpaper Engine are installed in `C:\Program Files (x86)\Steam\`, if you have installed your Steam / Wallpaper Engine somewhere else, be sure to check in those locations.

 1. Locate the folder in which Steam stores your wallpapers, by default it is in `C:\Program Files (x86)\Steam\steamapps\workshop\content\431960`
 ::: tip